swatarianess/Casual-Game-Project/README.md

 # Casual-Game-Project
-Term 2 Subject
+Term 2 Subject.
+Platformer game, similar to push the boxes.
+The boxes will be assignments equations and said boxes need to go to holes with the answer to the equation.

-Assignments:
+# Assignments:
-Marik;
+Marik
   -Main Characters
   -Boxes behavior
   -Level boundraries behavior